MentenAI/menten_gcn/docs/overview.rst

 Graph Tensors
 #############

-We are basing our format off of Spektral's batch mode.

 We have 3 primary parameters in this system:

 - "N" is maximum the number of nodes in any graph.